How does React work under the hood ? The Overview of React internals

 is created in Trigger phase, prioritized in Scheduler,

 and then actually run here.
-Think as if there is a little man, who walks around
+Think of it as if there is a little man, who walks around

 the Fiber Tree and checks if they need to re-render and figures out the necessary updates on host DOM.